 I sat.
 In front of me, she placed a bowl of soup and a spoon.

 I held the spoon I felt I had held countless times before.
 The curve of the neck and shaft fit into my hand with body memory.
-I submerged it into the murky broth and lifted a spoonful to my lips, with closed eyes.
-I could smell a briny sour aroma waft up into my face before I sipped.
-The taste was unique yet familiar.
+I submerged it into the murky broth and lifted a spoonful to my lips, and closed his eyes.
+A briny, sour aroma wafted up into my face before I sipped.
+The taste was unique, yet familiar.
 It was singular in dimension, yet salty, meaty, and ambiguously decayed.
 My first instinct was to choke it off.
 I opened my eyes only to see my mother patiently waiting for me to swallow.

 “That’s it, take it all down.”